mjon/iNatTagCleaner/README.md

 ## Requirements and Disclaimer:
 * You'll need to have exiftool installed on your computer for the bash script to work (it's free, http://www.sno.phy.queensu.ca/~phil/exiftool/).
+* The current build assumes that there are no spaces in photo file names.
 * I built this for my own use.
 * It is not an official product of iNaturalist.
 * Use at your own risk.